Updated Oct 2025

 What are the ACT Changes

-1) The Science section will become optional
+1) The Science section has become optional

 2) A shorter ACT, with fewer questions